tanpn2402/akka-actor-tcp/README.md

 ## 2. Akka TCP client
 Run by `AkaTcp.launch`.\
 Once client started, it will connection to TCP server (on port 8077) and send a message `TcpSimpleMsg` to server each 2 seconds.

+### 2.1.
+Logging to file
+Edit log path in `src/main/resources/logging.properties`

+### 2.2.
+Interacting with Client
+Enter to send new simple message to TCP server.